Fallen Flags

 Members who have passed away

 David H. (Dave) Trempe 1946 - 1998 Dave was an avid rail fan and fond of coal hauling activities, particularly around our local power plant.
-In his memory, a replica of that power plant was constructed on the Lodge layout and named after him. |
+In his memory, a replica of that power plant was constructed on the original layout and named after him. |

 Elinor A. (Lin) Pool 1943 - 2001 Lin was also fond of traveling by rail and enjoyed sharing her husbands hobby.
 She helped out at fund raising activities and was instrumental in obtaining tax exempt status for our property. |

 Alden A. (Al) Wagner 1943 - 2001 Al was a modeler who enjoyed intricate detail.
 His circus modules, recently revitalized featuring over 500 figures get set up at every show we attend.
-His carpentry skills came into play when we started construction on our current layout and insured that it was built to last. |
+His carpentry skills came into play when we started construction on our original layout and insured that it was built to last. |

-Derek M. Piaskowski 1985 - 2002 Derek followed his father into model railroading and enjoyed it very much.
-Trains fascinated him when he was very young
+father into model railroading and enjoyed it very much.
+Trains

 |